Hunting bushbuck in South Africa

 Limpopo bushbuck are secretive animals that will lay down in case of danger.
 A short bark, not unlike that of a small dog serves as a warning call alerting other bushbuck of any danger in the vicinity.

 Hunting bushbuck can happen suddenly so be at the ready at all times.
-Both the Limpopo bushbuck and Cape bushbuck are native to South Africa and occur from the far northern parts of the country right down to the Eastern Cape.
+Both the Limpopo bushbuck and Cape bushbuck are native to South Africa.
+They occur from the far northern parts of the country right down to the Eastern Cape.

-Bushbuck are known to be extremely dangerous when wounded.
-Bushbuck are not the largest antelopes alive, with a large male (male bushbuck are called rams) weighing in at between 110 and 125 pounds.
+Bushbuck are known to be dangerous when wounded.
+They are not the largest antelopes alive, with a large male (male bushbuck are called rams) weighing in at between 110 and 125 pounds.
 However, what they lack in weight they make up for in tenacity and aggression when threatened.

 Mature males have a dark brown furry coat with white spots on the flanks and white socks.
 A white chevron between the eyes are indicative of the relationship between bushbuck, kudu and nyala.
 Female bushbuck (ewes) are slight bodied and sport a lighter brown color to the rams.

 The bushbuck hunting prices in South Africa for the 2020 hunting season is $ 1 650.

 Unfortunately we do not have bushbuck cull hunts available.

 Gun scope for hunting bushbuck

 There are numerous gun scopes and gun scope brands available on the market today.
 Leupold and Swarovski optics certainly provide more light under darker conditions.
 If these optics are out of your price range buy a good scope.
 This will allow you to spend more on animals to hunt in Africa!

 The single most important issue is the scope must be able to withstand the recoil once you squeeze the trigger.